kinnla/torcs-scr-gui/README.md

 ## Credits
 This GUI was developed by Till Zoppke in the context of the lecture "ProInformatik III -- Objektorientierte Programmierung" 2015 at Freie Universität Berlin.
 Thank's to Bernhard Wymann for the hint, how to replace the driver names in TORCS!

+This repository contains (modified) files that are part of TORCS, and the (modified) SCR Java Client.